 Gameplay consists of Simon using his primary weapon, the legendary whip passed down through the Belmont family as he wards off the evil lurking inside of the castle walls.
 The whip can be upgraded to a morning star and eventually a morning star with a longer range.
 Secondary weapons include crosses, daggers, Holy Water, and axes.
 Each one has a different function.
 The cross acts as a boomerang as it flies forward and then returns to Simon.
 The dagger is thrown in a perfectly straight line in front of Simon inflicting damage on whatever it strikes.
 The axe is thrown up and then falls in an arc to damage enemies that fly overhead and is capable of damaging multiple enemies.
 Lastly the Holy Water basically acts as a Molotov cocktail.
 Thrown forward it strikes the ground and bursts into flames injuring any enemy that touches the fire.

 One of the strangest aspects of the game is the accumulation of hearts.
 In almost every other video game hearts represent health and increase your life meter, but in Castlevania that is not the case.
 In this game hearts are gathered and are necessary to use the secondary weapons.
-By whipping candles and killing villains hearts are picked up which add up on a special counter.
+By whipping candles and killing villains hearts are picked up which are tallied on a special counter.
 Every time a secondary weapon is used a number of hearts are subtracted.
 If you burn through all of your hearts you can’t use your secondary weapon.
 It’s as simple as that.
 Since hearts do not signify health how do you increase your life meter?
 By collecting meat found within the walls of course!
 Whip a section of wall and you might find a pork chop hidden within which fills up your health counter.
 Apparently in the 17th century the gastrointestinal system of the typical man was hardier than today.
 Or perhaps Dracula’s castle is so frigid that the meat mysteriously contained within the wall remains fresh.
 Or is it just very heavily salted?
 Did the builder’s put it there?
 Oh well, it’s a video game.
 Wolfenstein had dinners laying all over the floors for health as well so this is hardly an isolated occurrence.

 Gameplay itself is mostly solid but there are certainly some cheap deaths and the difficulty level is high.
 NES Hard is in effect here in spades as Simon recoils every time he’s struck by an enemy.
 When this happens in a stage filled with platform jumps you can be assured that one hit will kill you even when you have a full life bar.
 The gravity is kind of off making each jump more difficult than it should be and sometimes navigating the stairs in the game creates problems.
 You go up when you don’t want to, down when you don’t want to, or just fall right off the steps and die.
 These are pretty typical issues of the era but they are even more frustrating to gamers today that are accustomed to more refined controls.